real-rayezwtkl/real_estate_price_prediction/README.md

-🏠 Real Estate Price Prediction: Linear Regression vs. XGBoostProject 🎯 Project Goals
+🏠 Real Estate Price Prediction: Linear Regression vs. XGBoostProject

+🎯 Project Goals

-The objective of this project is twofold:To build robust regression models capable of predicting property sale prices based on various structural and locational features.To conduct a rigorous comparative analysis between a simple, interpretable model (Linear Regression) and a highly accurate, complex ensemble model (XGBoost) to assess the trade-off between model simplicity and predictive performance on a non-linear dataset.
+The objective of this project is twofold: To build robust regression models capable of predicting property sale prices based on various structural and locational features.
+To conduct a rigorous comparative analysis between a simple, interpretable model (Linear Regression) and a highly accurate, complex ensemble model (XGBoost) to assess the trade-off between model simplicity and predictive performance on a non-linear dataset.

 🛠️ Methodology & Workflow

 The project follows a standard Data Science lifecycle:

 Data Acquisition: Loading the raw real estate transaction dataset.

 Exploratory Data Analysis (EDA): Visualizing feature distributions, checking correlations, and identifying potential outliers.

 Data Preprocessing: Handling missing values (Imputation).
 Managing categorical variables (One-Hot Encoding).
 Feature engineering (Creating new, insightful variables).
 Outlier detection and removal.

 Model Training & Tuning: Training the baseline Linear Regression model.
 Training and optimizing the XGBoost Regressor using techniques like Grid Search CV for hyperparameter tuning.

 Model Evaluation: Assessing performance using metrics such as MSE and R².

 Comparative Analysis: Directly comparing the metrics and insights from both models to draw conclusions on the best approach for this prediction task.